DarrellS0352/Neural-Collaborative-Filtering-Book-Recommendation-System/README.md

 + What
   + neural collaborative filtering book recommendation system
   + Recommendation systems generate lists of items a user might be interested in.
 A well known example of this is movie recommendation in Netflix, Hulu, or streaming content providers.
   + Collaborative filtering recommendation systems recommend items based on what the user is interested in compared to what similar users are interested in.
 In this case, it is based on book ratings.
 This is able to be accomplished without knowing anything about the the item's content such as genre, actor, or author.
 Those are used in content filtering recommendation systems and is out of scope for this project.
+It is useful that you can make recommendations for a user based on other users.
+However, trouble arises when the item has no ratings, otherwise known as the cold start problem.
   + Neural networks
 + When
   + Proposed project timeline